omenlog/articles/from-decimals-to-romans-a-functional-way/index.md

   process(5, 'V'),
   process(4, 'IV'),
   process(1, 'I'),
-  ({ num, roman }) => roman
+  ({ roman }) => roman
 );
 ```

-> Note how our `convert` function receive a number and in the first step(first function) we transform it to our `arg` shape so we can start the conversion, also in the last step we get our `arg` object and extract from it `roman` property with the full conversion.
+Note how our `convert` function receive a number and in the first step(first function) we transform it to our `arg` shape so we can start the conversion, also in the last step we get our `arg` object and extract from it `roman` property with the full conversion.

+> Source code can be found [here](https://github.com/omenlog/articles/blob/master/from-decimals-to-romans-a-functional-way/index.js)

 # Conclusions